milsaware/omencart/README.md

 OmenCart is open-source!
 If you find a bug or have an improvement in mind, feel free to leave a comment in the issue section. **Please do not fork the repository at the moment**, as major changes to the file system are taking place, and the current system setup will be rendered obsolete in upcoming commits.

 Your feedback is valuable, and contributions will be welcome once the project stabilises and the core structure is finalised.

-### 📢 Stay Updated
-To stay updated with the latest changes, releases, and announcements, please follow the repository and turn on notifications for updates.

 ---